 It’s been overwhelming to see the outpouring of kindness across the nation.
 From supermarkets’ early shopping slots for the elderly, to people lending a hand at their local food bank, to Becky Wass’ powerful postcard campaign to help people take care of their self-isolating neighbours, just one act of kindness can give hope to many.

 A community of kindness ready to step up and help

 We need your support more than ever and there are many ways to get involved.
-From sharing your kindness through much needed donations, to signing up to be a British Red Cross community reserve volunteer, if you're safe and well.
-These volunteers are on standby for whenever an emergency hits their local area.
-We are working now with national and local organisations on how to make the biggest impact for people.
+From sharing your kindness through much needed donations, to signing up as a British Red Cross volunteer if you're safe and well.
 It's incredible to know that we have a community of kindness ready to step up and help.

 Of course, carry on following all the official advice from the UK government and Public Health.
 But don't forget to treat others with kindness wherever you can - because, in these times, kindness will keep us together

 Chief executive, British Red Cross

 Mike Adamson has been the chief executive of the British Red Cross since 2014.